lopho/parallel_dataprocessor/README.md

-                        device used to run the VAE and CLIP for encoding --min MIN             minimum image side length, anything below will be stretched --max MAX             maximum total image size, MAX*MAX >= width*height --alpha ALPHA ALPHA ALPHA
+                        device used to run the VAE and CLIP for encoding --min MIN             minimum image side length, anything below will be stretched --max MAX             maximum total image size, MAX*MAX >= width*height --fixed_size FIXED_SIZE FIXED_SIZE
+                        use a fixed image size instead of variable size --alpha ALPHA ALPHA ALPHA
                         color used to replace alpha channel if present --resume_from RESUME_FROM
                         a file containing a list of file names without extension that will be skipped. processed data names will be appended.
   --no_parallel         disable parallel processing --lazy